-In my spare time I like to go to the cinema, and out with friends.
-I also enjoy reading and going on holidays.
+In my spare time I like to go to the cinema, out with friends and enjoy reading and going away on holiday.

 Paul Steiner, Communications Manager

-After more than a decade as a freelance Film Editor working in factual television, I have recently spent five years working for a garden centre retailer in Marketing and Communications.
+After more than a decade as a freelance Film Editor working in factual television, I spent five years working for a garden centre retailer in Marketing and Communications before applying my skills to the charity sector.
 I love creating informative and engaging content and I’m keen to get those messages across to many audiences.

 I live in Worcestershire with my wife and two daughters and in my spare time I enjoy gardening, DIY, and cycling.